-Hemangiosarcoma - Cancerous Tumour on the Spleen or Could it be a Benign Tumour Your Dog has?
+Hemangiosarcoma: Cancerous Tumour on the Spleen or Benign Tumour?

 Hemangiosarcoma is a fairly common form of cancer in dogs, particularly in larger breed dogs, like German Shepherd, Golden Retriever and Labrador.
 Hemangiosarcoma is a cancerous tumour that grows on the spleen.
 Some forms of this tumour also grow on the skin and under the skin.